Claremont Secondary School: Facilities

 The building was originally constructed in 1961 but was not completed in time for the 1961-62 school year, so during its first year Claremont operated during the afternoons in Royal Oak Middle School.
 Significant additions and upgrades were undertaken in 1966, 1975, and 1994.
-The school was scheduled to undergo seismic upgrades in 2009.
+The school was scheduled to undergo upgrades in 2009.
 The school is home to the Ridge Playhouse, a school district-owned theatre where students showcase their talent for paying public audiences.
 The theatre also hosts meetings and productions by community groups.

 The Claremont Review

-The Claremont Review (CR; not to be confused with the Claremont Review of Books) is an acclaimed magazine that showcases inspiring young adult writers, aged 13–19.
+The Claremont Review (CR; not to be confused with the Claremont Review of Books) is a magazine that showcases young adult writers, aged 13–19.
 It publishes poetry, fiction, drama and art, in two editions per year.
 It was founded in 1992 by volunteer co-editors who were teachers at Claremont Secondary School.
 The CR accepts submissions from anywhere in the English-speaking world.
 As of 2013 CR has published writers from every Canadian province, multiple U.S. states, Europe, Asia, Australia, and Africa.
-The CR receives support from various levels of private and public agencies and groups.
+The CR receives support from private and public agencies and groups.
 In 1999 it was voted "Literary Magazine of the Year" by Write Magazine.